RASC Dark-Sky Program

 Presented by the RASC LPAC

-On March 30, 2008, the RASC adopted a Dark-Sky Program that includes Urban Star Parks (USPs) and Dark-Sky Preserves (DSPs).
-These two designations reflect the benefit for outreach programs of readily accessible sites within or near urban areas and more remote dark sites for observing the pristine sky.
+On March 30, 2008, the RASC adopted a Dark-Sky Program that includes Urban Star Parks (USPs) and Dark-Sky Preserves (DSPs) and Nocturnal Preserves (NPs).
+These three designations reflect the benefit for outreach programs of readily accessible sites within or near urban areas and more remote dark sites for observing the pristine sky.

-The following documents (located on right side bar and updated in November 2009) introduce Urban Star Parks and Dark-Sky Preserves.
+The documents located on right side bar introduce Urban Star Parks and Dark-Sky Preserves and Nocturnal Preserves.
 Let these documents be your guide.
 The contents of these documents (initial version) have been adopted by Parks Canada as their "Best Practice" in all federal park facilities.

 The RASC Light-Pollution Abatement Committee wish to encourage every RASC Centre, and other groups and organizations to seek out dark sites and local urban areas that can be used for public star nights, or that with some improvements, may become suitable.
 These properties may be any defined area under the control of management, such as federal or provincial parks or private parks and campgrounds.